Posted on: augustus 1, 2018

 Table of Contents

 Before visiting the most fascinating area in the world it might be a good idea to get acquainted with the most important Amsterdam Red Light District laws.
 You don’t want to accidentally break the rules, do you?
-Then check out this useful list with the 13 laws in Amsterdam Red Light District.
+Discover this useful list with 13 laws in Amsterdam Red Light District.

 In some areas in Amsterdam a public ban on alcohol is enforced.
 The Red Light District is one of those areas.
 It is therefor forbidden to drink alcohol in the public spaces (on the streets) and it’s forbidden to have bottles or cans of alcoholic drinks on you.
 A fine of € 95,- is imposed on violations of the alcohol ban.
 The local police and municipality enforcers uphold the ban.

 The main street of the Red Light District (Oudezijds Achterburgwal).

 Street signs with red circles indicate that something is not allowed in the Netherlands.
 The sign in the picture above means that it is not allowed to drink alcohol on the streets in this area; the Red Light District.

 It’s forbidden for sex workers to offer or promote their services on the streets of Amsterdam’s Red Light District or elsewhere in the city.

 The law applies on, or next to the road, or in a publicly accessible building.
 It’s also forbidden for possible customers to in any way accept proposals, in whatever form, to make use of their services.
 The fine for street prostitution for both the sex worker and the customer is € 115,-.